 How you can help!

 We urge Members and Friends to remember the financial needs of the Church.
-Although we are not meeting in person during the lock-down, our Ministers and Staff are busier than ever with online worship services, pastoral care, and social justice.
+Although we are not meeting in person during the the Covid-19 emergency, our Ministers and Staff are busier than ever with online worship services, pastoral care, and social justice.
 Please maintain or if possible increase your financial pledge to the congregation.

 Covid-19 is an enormous hardship for the most vulnerable people in the Bloomington community.
 Our social justice task forces hope you will help us support the following efforts, both with your time, volunteerism, and financial resources.

 Click here to see the updated lists of needed items.
 We have placed collection bins outside the building, under the north side porch near the Portico Entrance.
 Simply drive up and drop off–we are collecting donations from these bins daily.